SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot03.png)

-4. In the pop-up box we change the folder name to TechEd2022_DA280_[yourlastname] (please replace yourlast name with your last name!) and save the copied folder to My Files
+4. In the pop-up box we change the folder name to TechEd2022_DA280_[yourlastname] (please replace [yourlastname] with your last name!) and save the copied folder to My Files

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot04.png)